Pyronewbic/pysch-bot/README.md

 # What you'll need for dev-work
  1. node and yarn installed (use LTS/12.xx)
- 2. xcode setup
+ 2. xcode setup with deps
- 3. android studio setup
+ 3. android studio setup (SDK VER 29, android Q/P for emulators)

 # Install Your Dependencies
     yarn

-# To run this on an iOs (emulator)
+# To run this on an iOs emulator
     cd ios

 comment out the Flipper line (39) in AppDelegate.h